The Greatest Story Every Told About The Greatest Man That Ever Lived

 repent of our sin.
 It seems the most obvious answer so that is why it is taught.
 I was taught that

-from sin is very difficult.
-The problem is that no matter how hard I tried, I simply could not.
-Oh
+repenting from sin is very difficult.
+The problem is that no matter how hard I tried, I simply

-sure I could repent of some of the more obvious of my sins, but what about the rest?
-For many
+could not.
+Oh sure I could repent of some of the more obvious of my sins, but what about the

-years I lived a very frustrating life.
-Trying so hard to turn from all my sins so I could please God.
+rest?
+For many years I lived a very frustrating life.
+Trying so hard to turn from all my sins so I

+could please God.
 Feeling guilty and ashamed and afraid to face God when I missed the mark.
-Things would go

 But, this now posed another problem.
 If we are not to repent of our sins, then what are we to

-then I found the answer.
+and then I found the answer.
 It was in one of the scriptures I found when I looked them all up.
-In

 "repentance from dead works".
 What is dead works?
 It is not sin.
 It is works that are dead.